josh-monto/Weather_Data/README.md

 # CS 410 Final Project

+The video presentation can be found here: https://uofi.box.com/s/palrjvvnq8ifucwd66v6xzlhxgc3tw0t

+The full documentation submission is found in the Final Project Documentation PDF

+Instructions for running application can be found below.

 This project was created to analyze local sentiment about weather in selected cities, using both the Twitter API and National Weather Service API.
 This project leverages Flask and D3.js.